yopyja/party-planner-app/README.md

  - How to setup a database using:
    - Oracle DB 18c Express Edition
  - How to containerize each part of the app like:
+   - Somthin simple like node for frontend
-   - Tomcat 10 (frontend and backend)
+   - Tomcat 10 (backend)
    - Oracle DB 18c
    - Nginx
    - Testing